paramkudle/Cerberus/README.md

 There are 3 Stages divided in `StageSource` files.
 These files retrieve the code from seperate `TSource` files from seperate specified URLs and append it into a main payload file **part by part**.
 (Why?)

+If one stage of the malicious code is detected, the other stages won't be affected.

 The 3 Stages can be put into `Cerberus.py`, yes, but this way it is detected almost always.

 The main file `Cerberus.py` retrieves the code for the first stage and starts the malware.